dais-ita/dais-ita.github.io/dais/index.md

 ![Overview Image](/dais/images/Overview1.png)

 It conducted basic research: its outputs include world-leading scientific publications (426 publications since Sept 2016), open source code, low technology readiness level (TRL) demonstrators and trained researchers (PhDs).
-It has achieved significant gearing by publishing with 142 researcher from 86 non-DAIS organisations.
+It has achieved significant gearing by publishing with 142 researchers from 86 non-DAIS organisations.

 Several of these scientific outputs are already transitioning into higher Technology Readiness Level (TRL) civil and military funded development programmes and many more have the potential for transition.